joeyday/glideguide.blog/_posts/2023-05-10-approval-action-scripted-due-date.md

 categories:
    - flow designer
 ---

-Something in Flow Designer that has always bothered me is that I've been unable to get scripted due dates to work in the Ask For Approval action.
+<abbr>Something in Flow Designer</abbr> that has always bothered me is that I've been unable to get scripted due dates to work in the Ask For Approval action.
 If you're unfamiliar, due dates provide the ability to specify how long the flow should wait for approval, as well as what action should be taken on the approval when the specified due date arrives.
 This prevents a flow from waiting endlessly for an approval response.

 It is sometimes necessary to script the due date value in the Ask For Approval action.
 For example, if you wanted an approval to automatically cancel when left unresponded after 14 calendar days.
 At first glance this seems entirely possible using the relative due date configuration options, until you get to the "From" date/time value input that must be provided.
 How can you specify that you want the timer to start at the time of Approval record creation?
 To my knowledge you cannot, at least not without writing a script.
 As with all other inputs in Flow Designer it would like you to drag and drop a date/time pill value and move on.
 If this flow is based on a Catalog Item it can be tempting to drag and drop the Created On date/time pill from the RITM, and in some cases (depending on where this Action is in your Flow) this may not be much of a problem.